phetsims/qa/issue-templates/rc-test-template-NEW.md

 -->

 <details>
-<summary><b>Accessibility (a11y) RC Test</b></summary>
+<summary><b>Accessibility features</b></summary>

 <!--- [DO NOT OMIT, CAN BE EDITED] -->
 <h3>What to Test</h3>

 - Specific instructions can be found below.
-- Make sure the accessibility-related feature that is being tested doesn't negatively affect the sim in any way.
+- Make sure the accessibility (a11y) feature that is being tested doesn't negatively affect the sim in any way.
 Here is a list of features to supported in this test: <!--- PRUNE THIS LIST AS APPROPRIATE -->
   - Alternative Input
   - Interactive Description
   - Sound and Sonification